With its glorious landscapes and new age vibes, Sedona is perfect to explore nature or browse art. Here are the best things to do in Sedona.

 Though you’ll likely use this Sedona main road to get around town, the Red Rock Scenic Byway is worth a drive on its own from start to finish.

-14. Catch a sunset with a view
+14. Catch a red rock sunset

 As evening nears in Sedona, it’s not hard to find a good view to watch the sunset.
 Whether you’re on a hiking trail or shopping uptown, it’s not difficult to find a good spot.
 Picturesque red rock formations surround the city and take on an ethereal glow at dusk.